afraz-khan/cloud-task/README.md

 # Terraform 🔁 CloudFormation

 Export the Terraform Outputs from Terraform-State-File and use them in your CloudFormation based infrastructure using CloudFormation-Custom-Resources.
+**_`Please note that, CloudFormation is used as target IAC in this task`_**

 #### 1. Create Terraform based infrastructure _(Optional)_
 Go into the folder named [_**http-alb**_](https://github.com/afraz-khan/cloud-task/tree/main/http-alb) which has HCL scripts to create http-based ALB that has a couple of ec2 instances behind the target-group.